About Sourcing Innovation

 That’s why Sourcing Innovation brings you in-depth technology and vendor analyses, reviews and analysis of some of the more important articles and white-papers that pop-up from time to time, as well as best practices and deep dives into specific solution areas.
 Sourcing Innovation also explores key issues that you need to be aware of as a sourcing professional.

 A second primary goal of this blog to raise awareness of innovative best practices and technologies that are relatively unknown but that could be used by a large number of organizations to elevate their performance as a whole.
 When one combines the impending talent crunch with the rapid rise of developing nations like China and India, innovation takes on a whole new importance, since it might be the only way North America, Western Europe, and other developed nations will be able to compete in the coming decades.
-Furthermore, the rapid fall of the US dollar in 2007 and the rapid rise in energy and raw material prices globally since 2006 indicate that global business is reaching a fork in the road, and only the organizations that continually innovate will be able to find the path that leads to continued success.
+When this blog was started in 2006, we were seeing rapid rise in energy and raw material prices globally which was followed by the rapid fall of the US dollar in 2007 and the 2007-2008 financial crisis; and while the situation improved, there were still many bumps along the way from 2009 through 2019 and then 2020 saw the world shut down when China shut down during COVID, and just as supply chains started to normalize we saw Panamanian droughts and conflict in the Red Sea, continuing the global sourcing nightmares which have now been ongoing for over 4 years (as of July, 2024).
+In other words, every time global business resolves a fork in the road, yet another one appears, and only the organizations that continually innovate will be able to find the path that leads to continued success.

 For more information on Sourcing Innovation, please check out the posts in the About Category.
 You might also want to check out Where Is My Market Going?.